Seaforth Armoury: History

 Work began in 1935 and construction was finished in 1936.
 The Armoury was opened on 26 August 1936.
 The Seaforth Highlanders of Canada formed up in a hollow square and the Governor General, Lord Tweedsmuir, took the Royal Salute as the first parade was held on the Square.

 In June, 2012 the Armoury began a 3-year $9.3 million seismic upgrade to upgrading the existing structure and renovation.
 A further $31.2 million was allocated to Carillion Pacific Construction for the construction of a new five-storey building which will be used for support organizations, as well as the headquarters for the 39 Canadian Brigade Group.

-The Jericho Armoury will being relocated to the Seaforth location, then divested.
+The Jericho Armoury will be relocated to the Seaforth location, then divested.

 The Renovation was completed in May 2016.
 On Saturday September 24, 2016, the Seaforth Highlanders of Canada marched back to the Seaforth Armoury after an absence of four years.